-In connection with the merger between the Company and Covey Leadership Center, Stephen R. Covey, who is vice-chairman of the Board of Directors, entered into a Speaker Services Agreement with the Company pursuant to which Dr. Covey receives 80 percent of the proceeds from personal speaking engagements, which resulted in a payment of \$1.8 million to Dr. Covey for the fiscal year ended August 31, 2002.
-Also in connection with this transaction, the Company entered in a 12-year lease agreement expiring in 2009 on two office buildings located in Provo, Utah.
-The buildings are leased from entities in which Stephen R. Covey, a director of the Company has a 35 percent interest.
-Lease rentals paid in fiscal 2002 were \$2,132,734.
-The Company believes the terms of the leases, including the lease rentals, are at least as favorable as could be obtained from unrelated third parties.
+In connection with the merger between the Company and Covey Leadership Center, Stephen R. Covey, who is vice-chairman of the Board of Directors, entered into a Speaker Services Agreement with the Company pursuant to which Dr. Covey receives 80 percent of the proceeds from personal speaking engagements, which resulted in a payment of \$0.8 million to Dr. Covey for the fiscal year ended August 31, 2003.
+Also in connection with this transaction, the Company entered into a 12-year lease agreement expiring in 2009 on two office buildings located in Provo, Utah.
+The buildings are leased from entities in which Stephen R. Covey, vice-chairman of the Company has a 35 percent interest.
+Lease rentals paid in fiscal 2003 were \$2.0 million.
+The Company believes the terms of the leases at the time they were contracted, including the lease rentals, were at least as favorable as could have been obtained from unrelated third parties.

-In fiscal 2002 Hyrum W. Smith, who is vice-chairman of the Board of Directors, entered into a Speaker Services Agreement with the Company pursuant to which Mr. Smith receives 80 percent of the proceeds from personal speaking engagements, which resulted in a payment of \$0.1 million for the fiscal year ended August 31, 2002.
+In fiscal 2002 Hyrum W. Smith, who is vice-chairman of the Board of Directors, entered into a Speaker Services Agreement with the Company pursuant to which Mr. Smith receives 80 percent of the proceeds from personal speaking engagements, which resulted in a payment of \$0.1 million for the fiscal year ended August 31, 2003.
 The Company has also licensed certain intellectual property to a company in which Mr. Smith is a principal shareholder.
-No license payments were required to be paid to the Company during fiscal 2002.
+No license payments were required to be paid to the Company during fiscal 2003.